5 Expectations Your Employees Have From HR Technology

 Too often as HR leaders and pros we only think of HR technology from one angle, "What's this going to do for ‘us’?" ("Us" being HR and, maybe from a high level, the organization.)
 Rarely do we concentrate on the individual contributor employee level.

-I mean we say we do, but when we get right down to selection, the entire focus almost always is about how is this going to work from “our” side, not from the employee side.
-Many times when I'm demoing HR technology, I will ask them to take me out of the tech and show me what this would look like if I was an employee.
+I mean we say we do, but when we get right down to selection, the entire focus almost always is on how this is going to work from “our” side, not from the employee side.
+Many times when I'm testing HR technology, I'll ask a vendor to take me out of the tech and show me what this would look like if I was an employee.

 You would be shocked at how many times they are unable to do this within their demo!
 The reality is, they are often not asked to even show this in a demo.
-It's easy to talk how this will impact your employees; it's a completely different story when you ask them to show you the employee experience.
+It's easy to talk about how a new tool will impact your employees; it's a completely different story when you ask them to show you the employee experience.

-The employee experience in HR Technology is critical success and adoption.
-Our employees have some very specific expectations to make this experience work for them:
+The employee experience in HR technology is critical to success and adoption.
+Our employees have some very specific expectations to make the experience work for them:

 1. They can access and use the technology when and where they need to.

 Seems simple enough, but that means 24/7 access and access via mobile.

 2. They can get, and change, their login and password information easily.

 Another simple element that is often missed by many technology vendors.
 HR works in the system every day.
 Most employees don't.
 So, this ability is critical for them to use it effectively when they finally get an opportunity to use it.

 If it takes five clicks to find something, you will lose most people.
 I count the clicks of the mouse in every process I ask an employee to do in our technology.
 If it gets over three, I know we'll have a problem!